ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 }
 ```

 Our client has now a new method that returns a response stream.
-A response stream is essentially an `IAsyncEnumerable` that will loop over the subscription event stream.
+A response stream is essentially an `IAsyncEnumerable` that will loop over the subscription event stream until the stream completes or the client disposes the stream.

 Now let us put everything together.
 First we need to configure the WebSocket client connection.